sje30/schol2018/innovations.md

 One unintended consequence of these policies has been that most traditional journals have established a "hybrid" model of publishing, with APCs that on average exceed those in pure Open Access (OA) journals [@Pinfield2017-qs].
 This hybrid model of publishing has so far shown little signs of disappearing.
-The success of OA publishing however has meant that government-provided funds can often no longer cover all APCs and UK institutions are beginning to restrict the choice of journals for which APCs will be paid.
+The success of OA publishing however has meant that government-provided funds can often no longer cover all APCs and UK institutions are beginning to restrict the choice of journals for which APCs will be paid-to in order to best optimise the allocation of limited financial resources.
+We understand and are supportive of institutions that do not allow APCs to be paid for hybrid-OA, or for particularly expensively priced OA journals - some publishing options are simply exploitative of the system and authors may need protection from them.
 However, the OA publishing world is due to change dramatically in 2020 with the recent announcement of "plan S" [@Schiltz2018-jn], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.